 Huggable and similar infant formulas also contain probiotics, which experts at the Cleveland Clinic say can reduce the amount of infection- and inflammation-causing bacteria in your baby’s gut.

 The Huggable website notes that with “nearly 1 in 5 children in the U.S. having obesity, it’s never been more important to carefully read the ingredients list of the formula you choose for your little one to make sure it doesn’t contain added sugar.”

 But while weighing the costs and health benefits of different baby formulas, some may consider not going down the formula route at all to nourish their children.
 Many nursing mothers, of course, subscribe to the idea that “breast is best.”
 Organizations like the American Academy of Pediatrics and the World Health Organization recommend exclusively breastfeeding for the first six months of a child’s life.
 It’s often touted as a money-saving options, because the milk is free.
 But breastfeeding is not without costs of its own.

 The Costs of Breastfeeding vs. Formula

 For various reasons, some women may not be able to breastfeed their children.
-And those that can may need help, which can cost money.
+And those who can may need help, which can cost money.
 For instance, you may need a lactation consultant.
-A home visit from this expert lasting about two hours can cost anywhere from $100 to $300.
+A home visit from this expert lasting about two hours can cost several hundred dollars.
 A single office visit can also climb to $350.
 It’s a good idea to check with your insurance, as some or all of this cost may be covered.